-After the recent Spartan Race World Championships in Killington, Vermont I had the opportunity to catch up with the top 3 finishers and ask them a few questions.
+After the recent Spartan Race World Championships I had the opportunity to catch up with 3 finishers and ask them a few questions.
 Of that I made sure to find out what gear they were wearing and how each piece was chosen and mattered to them.
-Read on for what Jon Albon, Ryan Atkins, and Cody Moat wore on their way to the podium (Warning, link heavy post):
+Read on for what Jon Albon, Ryan Atkins, and Cody Moat wore on their way to the finishing the Spartan Race Beast (Warning, link heavy post):

 Under my shorts I wore Compressort Compression Trail Underwear Short.
 These compression shorts retain very little water whilst providing compression.
 The shorts also have gripppy patches to aid the use of hands on thighs when powering up steep climbs.

 Feet: As for most obstacle races I wore my Inov-8 x-talon 212’s these have unrivaled grip, are lightweight, retain next to no water and are very endurable- most importantly they are comfy as hell though.
 I put on a new pair for the race and with no breaking in whatsoever they fitted like a glove and didn’t give me one blister.
 I also taped my laces to stop them coming undone – a trick learnt from orienteering.

 And for socks I wore the Inov-8 Race Ultra™ Mid sock.
 Retains no water and really comfortable even if grit gets in the shoe.

 Watch: The Garmin 920xt Garmin 920xt is a great choice for Spartan race as it is made for the rigors of triathlons which involve swimming and other harsh conditions for long periods of time.